rajeshbabua/kaggle_personalizedmedicine-/README.md

 # kaggle_personalizedmedicine-
- Ono of the kaggle data competetions for the predict of cancer class based on gene information, variation of the muattion in gene using literacture as lookup to classify the cancer class.
+ One of the kaggle data competetions for the prediction of cancer class based on gene information, variation of the muattion in gene using literacture as lookup to classify the cancer class.
 Used machine learning , Natural language processing